Read regularly updated news and highlights from the Oceania section here: http://scboceania.org

 Richard Kingsford (SCBO President)

 1. The Board

-We are pleased to welcome four new members to the SCB Oceania Board (Rebecca Spindler, Emily Weeks, Rebecca Weeks and Carina Wyborn).
-They join the current board which includes me (Richard Kingsford), Vanessa Adams, Roz Anderson-Lederer, Oliver Manlik, Kerry Charles, Gary Howling and Emily Weiser.
-We also have Megan Barnes, Wendy Jackson, Stacy Jupiter, Carolyn Lundquist and James Watson as Adjunct members.
-If you want to read more, please visit the profiles http://www.conbio.org/groups/sections/oceania/board
+We were pleased to have welcomed four members to the SCB Oceania Board (Rebecca Spindler, Emily Weeks, Rebecca Weeks and Carina Wyborn).
+They joined the board which included me (Richard Kingsford), Vanessa Adams, Roz Anderson-Lederer, Oliver Manlik, Kerry Charles, Gary Howling and Emily Weiser.
+We also had Megan Barnes, Wendy Jackson, Stacy Jupiter, Carolyn Lundquist and James Watson as Adjunct members.
+If you want to read more, please visit the profiles http://conbio.org/groups/sections/oceania/board/

-We are looking forward to our biennial regional conference in Suva Fiji Regional in July 9-11th with workshops beforehand. http://www.scbo2014.usp.ac.fj/ .
-This is part of our core business.
-Please come if you are not already doing so.
-The next conference will be in 2016.
-So start planning.
+We were looking forward to our biennial regional conference in Suva Fiji Regional in July 9-11th with workshops beforehand. http://www.scbo2014.usp.ac.fj/ .
+This was part of our core business.
+The next conference was held in 2016.